fourMembers/ai_postgraduate_project/README.md

 * White, pancreas
 * Grey, pancreas tumor

-So what we wanted during this project was to classify a 3D input image into this three different classes (background, pancreas and its tumor) and finally obtain a 3D output image with the pixels of this three different classes detected and labeled with its correspondent color.
+So what we wanted during this project was to classify each pixel of a 3D input image into this three different classes (background, pancreas and its tumor) and finally obtain a 3D output image with the segmented pancreas and tumor.

 ### Challenges faced
 As mention before, the input dataset consisted of 3D images.
 It meant that **a high amout of time** was needed to train the model.
-Since the architecture of the net was quite complex (as it is explained in *Architecture* section), it took a lot of time **to make the model learn**.
+Since the architecture of the network was quite deep (as it is explained in *Architecture* section), it took a lot of time **to make the model learn**.
 In this section, there are described the actions done in order to solve these problems.

 #### High amout of time
 It was observed the model needed a large amount of time to train.
 The first hyphotesis was the images were too big.
 In order to validate this hypotheis, we did the following changes: